 Origins of the Network

-In 2002 over 400,000 open-heart surgical procedures were performed in the United States.
-These included valve replacements, bypass surgeries, heart transplants and other lifesaving procedures.
+Cardiac surgery ranks high among the most innovative fields in medicine, with a steady stream of new forms of surgical care that may reduce pain, speed recovery, and decrease morbidity and improve survival.
+These surgeries include valve replacements, bypass surgeries, heart transplants and other lifesaving procedures.
 In addition, new surgical procedures, imaging modalities, and medical devices have improved therapy for many patients and made treatment possible for others who have had few options in the past.
 The percent of heart surgeries performed in the elderly is increasing with new challenges and medical complications unique to this population.
 While improved survival has been documented for many cardiac surgical practices, stroke and neurological dysfunction have also been observed.
-This is particularly of interest in aging populations where cognitive function declines as a part of normal human aging and exposure to surgical procedures is increasing.
+This is of particular interest for aging populations where cognitive function declines as a part of normal human aging and exposure to surgical procedures is increasing.

 The rapid pace of innovation requires rigorous evaluation that provides timely and ongoing assessments of the value of new treatments as they evolve, and older procedures as modern medical therapy also improves.
 Despite the lifesaving nature of cardiac surgery and the large number of patients undergoing heart surgery, few patients undergoing heart surgery participate in clinical studies or trials.
 More importantly, new surgical procedures and devices are often incorporated into clinical practice without objective evaluation of their relative benefit over established therapies.
 It is particularly important to ensure the safety and efficacy of such treatments compared to less risky and less invasive treatment options.